 What if I miss a session?
 Are they recorded?

 While I recommend attending live as much as possible, I know that things come up and you may need to miss some sessions.
 All sessions will be recorded.
-Clinical Round Table and Practice Management sessions will be available for 1 month after they're posted.
-Clinical Training sessions will be added to the Training Library for viewing anytime.
+Clinical Round Table and Practice Management sessions will be available for at least 6 months.

 How awkward/inconvenient will it be if I decide to cancel?